usnistgov/FIPS201/_FIPS201/keymanagement.md

 - Certificates containing the public key associated with a PIV Authentication private key shall conform to Worksheet 9: PIV Authentication Certificate Profile in [PROF].
-- Certificates containing the public key associated with a key management private key shall conform to Worksheet 6: Key Management Certificate Profile in [PROF].^30
+- Certificates containing the public key associated with a key management private key shall conform to Worksheet 6: Key Management Certificate Profile in [PROF].[^keypolicy]
 - Requirements for algorithms and key sizes for each type of PIV asymmetric key are given in [SP 800-78].

-(^30) Note that key management certificates may assert the id-fpki-common-policy, id-fpki-common-hardware, or id-fpki-common- High policy of [COMMON] in the certificate policies extension.
+[^keypolicy]: Note that key management certificates may assert the id-fpki-common-policy, id-fpki-common-hardware, or id-fpki-common-
+High policy of [COMMON] in the certificate policies extension.
 Applications / relying systems sensitive to the assurance level may choose not to accept certificates that only assert id-fpki-common-policy.